Image by Anke Gladnick

 Bob Barker: Bob Barker here on behalf of PETA.

-Archival: These are captive animals, and they are suffering and you have to know that.
+Pam: Many chickens are conscious as their throats are cut.[These are captive animals, and they are suffering and you have to know that.]

 - https://www.animallaw.info/case/taub-v-state-maryland This laboratory was funded by the National Institutes of Health (NIH) under a series of grants outlining the specific animal research to be done by the laboratory.